ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/configure_ip_on_vm/guide.en-gb.md

 >>> By default, the IPv6 block delivered with your Dedicated Cloud is not activated, so you will need to open a [support request](https://help.ovhcloud.com/csm?id=csm_get_help) to request its activation.
 >>>
 >>
->> You can retrieve your public IPv6 address block information via the OVHcloud Control Panel by going to [Manage my IPs](https://www.ovh.com/manager/#/dedicated/ip?serviceType=pcc&page=1).
+>> You can retrieve your public IPv6 address block information via the OVHcloud Control Panel by going to the [Manage my IPs](https://www.ovh.com/manager/#/dedicated/ip?serviceType=pcc&page=1) section.
 >>
 >> Before you begin, and in order to use the same terminology during the changes, please read the table below.
 It references terms that we will use in this documentation:
 >>